hardkernel/odroid-powermate/docs/pin.md

 ## J3 ODROID UART Connector

 Connects to the UART debug port of the ODROID.
-You can use the [cable from the USB-UART 2 board](https://www.hardkernel.com/shop/usb-uart-2-module-kit-copy/).
+This connector is `X8821WRS-04`. you can use the [cable from the USB-UART 2 board](https://www.hardkernel.com/shop/usb-uart-2-module-kit-copy/).

 ## J4 GPIO Output